woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 With sessions on Communication, Interpersonal Intelligence, Adaptability, Energy Management, Business Acumen, Collaboration, and Critical Creative Thinking, you’ll discover how to communicate with impact, solve problems creatively, and lead with confidence.

-A well-defined action plan helps you stay focused on mutual objectives and ensures accountability and progress along the way.
+A well-defined plan keeps you focused on shared objectives and supports accountability throughout the process.

 Sample Action Plan

-Identify specific areas where your partnership can be improved or expanded.
-Reflect on your current contributions and how they align with organizational goals.
+Identify where your partnership can improve or expand.
+Evaluate how your current contributions align with business priorities.

 Step 2: Schedule a Conversation

-Set up a meeting with your executive to discuss expanding your role.
-Prepare specific examples of how you could contribute more strategically.
-Present a plan for developing any necessary skills to support your growth.
+Meet with your executive to discuss expanding your role.
+Share examples of how you can contribute more strategically and outline any skills you plan to develop.

 Step 3: Define Career Goals